noconsonia/ExpenseTracker/README.md

 # ExpenseTracker :chart_with_upwards_trend:
 ## General info
 ExpenseTracker is small Business Expense Tracking App.
-In addition to adding expenses it also allows you to download data to xlsx report, monitor expenses thanks to reporting page and manage users accounts.
+In addition to adding expenses it also allows you to download data to xlsx report, manage users accounts and monitor expenses thanks to reporting pages.
 ## Technologies
 The main technologies involved in my project are:
 * Maven